bitmakerlabs/web-dev-resources/README.md

 [RubyFlow](http://www.rubyflow.com/)<br>Linklog / intermediate level

-[Riding Rails](http://weblog.rubyonrails.org/)<br>Blog / intermediate level
-*(This is the official Ruby on Rails blog.
+[Riding Rails](http://weblog.rubyonrails.org/)<br>Blog / intermediate level<br>*(This is the official Ruby on Rails blog.
 Once you feel you have the a good grasp of Rails, it's good to stay up to date with the framework as it evolves.)*

 [Ruby Rogues](https://devchat.tv/ruby-rogues)<br>Podcast / all levels